Docking in Changing Conditions

 Whenever possible, hand dock lines to someone on the dock.
 If that isn't possible, wait until the boat is safely alongside the pier before instructing someone to step ashore.
 Your crew shouldn't have to make daring leaps across open water to compensate for sloppy boat handling.

-Keep fingers and limbs in-board!
+Keep fingers and limbs on board and inside!
 As a boat gets close to a dock, passengers tend to gravitate toward the rail and drape fingers, legs, and arms over the side of the boat.
 If the boat suddenly swings into a dock or piling, the consequences can be painful.

 A woman lost a finger when a passing boat's wake slammed her boat into a piling and pinched her hand between the piling and the boat.